spacetelescope/stpsf/docs/references.rst

 Aperture File (SIAF) data, as provided by the various instrument teams to the Telescope group via the SIAF Working Group.
 For instruments with multiple detectors, the values provided are averaged over the relevant detectors.
-WebbPSF calculates PSFs on an isotropic pixel grid (i.e. square pixels), but at high precision the SI pixel scales can differ between the X and Y axes by between 0.5% (for NIRCam) up to 2.5% (for FGS).
-WebbPSF also does not model any of the measured distortions within the instruments.
+STPSF calculates PSFs on an isotropic pixel grid (i.e. square pixels), but at high precision the SI pixel scales can differ between the X and Y axes by between 0.5% (for NIRCam) up to 2.5% (for FGS).
+STPSF also does not model any of the measured distortions within the instruments.

-WebbPSF does not include any absolute throughput information for any SIs, only the relative weighting for different wavelengths in a broadband calculation.
+STPSF does not include any absolute throughput information for any SIs, only the relative weighting for different wavelengths in a broadband calculation.
 See `the docs on PSF normalization <usage.html#Customizing-PSF-Calculations:-PSF-Normalizations-and-Flux-Calibrations>_` for further discussion.

-*Note: The WebbPSF software and all of its associated data files are entirely ITAR-free.*
+*Note: The STPSF software and all of its associated data files are entirely ITAR-free.*

 OTE
 ----